 He also mentioned issues like abortion being a biblical issue and not a political issue, stating that because of the politicization of biblical issues, members in the church and the Lakeland community often don’t know when to take a stand and separate biblical beliefs from political decisions.

-For Jenkins, it seems that politics and biblical beliefs should be intertwined and not separated“While the presidential office has power, the true power belongs to the local community and local church and I believe we can all unite together to make an impact on issues that matter this election season and the elections to come after,” he said.
+For Jenkins, it seems that politics and biblical beliefs should be intertwined and not separated.
+“While the presidential office has power, the true power belongs to the local community and local church and I believe we can all unite together to make an impact on issues that matter this election season and the elections to come after,” he said.